Chart Color Schemes

 Yass Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yass Surrounds was found to have below average cultural diversity, with 88.1% of its population born in Australia, 92.4% being citizens, and 95.9% speaking English only at home.
-The predominant religion in Yass Surrounds is Christianity, which accounts for 52.6% of people, compared to 61.3% across the Rest of NSW.
-The top three ancestry groups are Australian (31.1%), English (31.0%), and Irish (10.0%).
+Yass Surrounds had a lower than average cultural diversity, with 88.1% of its population born in Australia, 92.4% being citizens, and 95.9% speaking English only at home.
+Christianity was the predominant religion in Yass Surrounds, comprising 52.6% of people, compared to 61.3% across Rest of NSW.
+The top three ancestry groups were Australian (31.1%), English (31.0%), and Irish (10.0%).

 Frequently Asked Questions - Diversity